jameshskoh/jameshskoh/README.md

 ## Interested In

 * Software architecture
-* Machine Learning and Deep learning
+* Machine learning and deep learning
 * The stock market 😏